 You can find these over-the-door organizers in a variety of shapes and sizes.
 The ones that are plastic throughout and transparent seem to work the best.
 The plastic ones can easily be folded up into a variety of shapes and tucked into a spare spot in your suitcase.
 The transparency of the plastic allows you to quickly see what is in the various pockets at a glance.

 This item will substantially increase the available storage space in your bathroom and makes it easier to organize your toiletries and the like in an efficient manner.
-With one of the organizers that have 20 or more generous sized pockets, you can organize numerous bathroom items for each family member – toothbrushes, toothpaste, deodorants, shaving materials, shower caps, lotions, first aid kit, medicines, etc. And, depending on which row is selected, this can make it easier to keep certain items in or out of the reach of small hands.
+With one of the organizers that have 20 or more generously sized pockets, you can organize numerous bathroom items for each family member – toothbrushes, toothpaste, deodorants, shaving materials, shower caps, lotions, first aid kit, medicines, etc. And, depending on which row is selected, this can make it easier to keep certain items in or out of the reach of small hands.

 Cabin Hack No. 8: Make Most of Cruise Ship Rooms’ Walls With Magnets.

 You will find that you accumulate a great deal of paper throughout the cruise.
 Indeed, there will likely be papers waiting for you when you first enter your stateroom.
 There will be daily newsletters about shipboard events, and you will also receive various flyers regarding promotions, shore announcements, or upcoming important events.
 One magnet can be designated to store all of the old cruise guides and various papers you get while on board.
 Instead of leaving them strewn about the cabin.

 Best Features For Magnets

 You can get the most use out of the clamp/clip styles or hook styles.
 These provide more versatility and can function as multiple cruise hacks.
-You can use them to hang up swimsuits or clothes to dry, secure beach towels to deck chairs, secure curtains and many other helpful functions.
+You can use them to hang up swimsuits or clothes to dry, secure beach towels to deck chairs, secure curtains, and many other helpful functions.